raspberrypilearning/club-mentoring/en/step_1.md

 ---
 title: Safeguarding sponsor
 ---
-The safeguarding sponsor ensures a Dojo operates in accordance with the [Raspberry Pi Foundation's safeguarding policy](https://www.raspberrypi.org/safeguarding/) and that all Dojo volunteers have the appropriate background checks.
+An adult who works with the club leader to support and oversee the safety of young people at a Code Club.
+They ensure a club operates in accordance with the [Raspberry Pi Foundation's safeguarding policy](https://www.raspberrypi.org/safeguarding/).

 --- /collapse ---

 --- task ---

-**Review** the roles within a Dojo.
-Which role do you think you are best suited to?
+**Review** the roles within a Code Club.
+Which tasks within these roles do you think you are best suited to?

 --- /task ---